jacobsjo/IMUBundleAdjustment/readme.md

 error.

 Staircase We recorded the path in a staircase moving down by two floors.
-Our hope was to evaluate the alignment between sdifferent floors.
+Our hope was to evaluate the alignment between different floors.
 The bottom-right image in figure 2 shows the results.
 Unfortunately, the results were inconclusive.
 We also tried to correct the velocity of the IMU-Integration using the results from the bundle adjustments (green dots).
 However, this did not result in an improvement.